How to Choose a CRM for Your Travel Business

 Let’s say your business is a boutique custom travel company with a small team (2-4), making about <$ 1 million per year.
 You want to streamline your existing team’s operations and increase overall revenue before hiring your next travel designer.

-Choosing a CRM like Keap, which doesn’t offer a free account option and is pricier initially could be a more valuable investment.
-When we factor in setup costs, team time for training, and Keap’s powerful automation tools, we can see this selection meets your current business needs and helps you get ready to grow your business.
+Choosing a CRM like Pipedrive, and hiring a software setup expert is pricier initially but likely is a more valuable investment.
+When we factor in setup costs, team time for training, and Pipedrive’s powerful automation tools, we can see this selection meets your current business needs and helps you get ready to grow your business.

 Choosing free software now might mean you’ll have to upgrade to pricier packages later (like when using Hubspot) or switch CRMs in a year or two to keep up with your business’s needs.
 The cost of switching software will be substantially more than just paying for the right software from the beginning.